kafka, kraft, consensus, architecture, metadata-management

 KRaft (Kafka Raft) is Apache Kafka's implementation of the Raft consensus algorithm for managing cluster metadata.
 Introduced through KIP-500 and declared production-ready in Kafka 3.3.1, KRaft fundamentally changes how Kafka handles critical cluster information like topic configurations, partition assignments, access control lists, and broker metadata.

 In traditional Kafka deployments, this metadata lived in ZooKeeper, a separate distributed coordination service.
-With KRaft, Kafka brokers themselves manage this metadata using a quorum-based approach, eliminating the need for an external dependency.
+With KRaft, Kafka brokers themselves manage this metadata using a quorum-based approach (where a majority of controllers must agree on changes), eliminating the need for an external dependency.

 The ZooKeeper Problem